wahjay/Shortify/README.md

 ### Demo
-Click the songs returned from the search results will play the song for 30s as a preview.
+Click the songs returned from the search results will play the song in the background for 30s as a preview.

 <img src="./img/demo.gif" width="300" height="600" />